 Perhaps it is also the guardian for your components when a storm hits town.
 During my past life of being a tech repair guy, especially in the summer time when random thunderstorms occurred, I would make a fortune from fixing pcs that were fried from an electrical surge.
-I probably should open a seasonal computer store just for that reason again.
+Now after a successful reincarnation, I probably should open a seasonal computer store just for that reason again.

-Now on this list, you will recognize many familiar names because they have set the right standards for PSUs in this particular category.
+Anyway, you will recognize many familiar names on this list because they have set the right standards for PSUs in this particular category.
 I’m trying my best to reach out for other less popular makers to challenge their quality and claims.
 If you have any recommendation that isn’t here, please drop us a line in the comment section!

 1. Corsair Ax, Hx and RMx Series.

 As the world knows it, these are the great power supply models with excellent quality and reliability offered by Corsair and designed by Seasonic.
 We did the comparison of Corsair closed-loop liquid coolers the other day, so you bet we can’t miss Corsair PSUs today.